jkempf42/kube-volttron/gateway-node/README.md

 with an external IP address so that you can access the Volttron Central Web UI from a browser running on the host for testing.
-You should replace the IP address in the manifest, the array value of the key `spec.externalIPs`, with the IP address of your host machine.
+You should replace the IP address in the manifest, the array value of the key `spec.externalIPs`, with the IP address of the interface on your host machine having the smallest number in the last byte.
 Currently this is set to `192.168.0.118`.
 The Volttron Central Web UI will run on the standard Volttron port, 8443, on your host machine so be sure there is no other service running on that port.
 The service manifest also contains a port definition for the